gavv/gavv.github.io/content/articles/016-dell-xps15.md

 * on the whole, it works well
 * use Debian Bookworm
-* be aware of poor sound quality of built-in speakers on Linux
+* be aware of sound quality issues of built-in speakers on Linux
 * be aware of possible issues with dock station after hibernation

 **Table of contents**